mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ### 1. NAT vs NAT Network

-A NAT Network allows multiple VMs connected to the same virtual network to communicate with one another while providing network address translation for external connectivity.
+A NAT network enables communication between VMs connected to the same virtual network while providing network address translation for external connectivity.

-This makes it useful for building a multi-machine cybersecurity laboratory.

 ### 2. Virtual Machine Networking

 I learned how VirtualBox virtual network adapters connect virtual machines to different types of networks and how network configuration affects communication between machines.
+By choosing NAT Network, my VMs can talk to each other and safely access the internet, but the real world cannot initiate a connection to them.

 ### 3. Static IP Configuration

 I learned how to configure and verify IPv4 addressing, subnet masks, gateways, and DNS settings in Kali Linux.

 ### 4. VM Snapshots

 I learned that a clean snapshot should be created **before performing risky or experimental activities**.

-This is to do if there is any changes that damage the virtual machine.
+This is necessary in case changes damage the virtual machine.

 ### 5. Documentation